amarce/kolla-ansible/doc/source/reference/podman.rst

    ``kolla_toolbox`` are running without a systemd unit, both during service checks and while applying start-order sequencing.

+Services that explicitly disable systemd integration through ``podman_use_systemd: false`` are treated the same way.
+The verification logic ignores ``systemctl`` results even if a unit file happens to exist and instead relies solely on the container state reported by Podman.
+This prevents ``systemctl is-active`` from failing plays on hosts where containers are intentionally supervised outside of systemd.

 Operators can further suppress actions for specific containers by setting ``service_check_exclude_services`` to a list of container names.
 Any container listed there is ignored by the ``service-check-containers`` role even if the